DigitalPublishingToolkit/ACIN-VolkskrantBuilding/docs/VK.md

 painters, musicians, sound engineers, dance teachers, writers, internet startups, graphic designers, project managers, computer coders, communication experts, social enterprises, and filmmakers.
-On an average day, one was likely to run into several dogs and get the occasional breeze of marijuana in the hallways.
+On an average day, one was likely to run into several dogs and catch the occasional breeze of maijuana in the hallways.
 The building was accessible for tenants 24/7, making it perfect for after-parties in art studios on the weekends.
 While you could notice at least an awareness of office hours on most floors, the basement and fifth floor, mostly filled with